Precision Higgs Boson Probe of Type-II Seesaw Models: Summary and Outlook

 \section{Summary and Outlook}

 We have examined the region of the type-II seesaw parameter space that remains unconstrained by current LHC searches.
-This ``elusive’’ region, consistent with perturbative unitarity, vacuum stability, and electroweak precision data, extends to light triplet-like Higgs bosons and allows sizable mass splittings among them.
+This ``elusive’’ region, consistent with perturbative unitarity, vacuum stability, and electroweak precision data, extends to light tripletlike Higgs bosons and allows sizable mass splittings among them.

-We showed that precision measurements of the Higgs diphoton signal strength, $\mu_{h\to\gamma\gamma}$, which gets loop contributions from the charged-scalars $H^\pm$ and $H^{\pm\pm}$, provides a sensitive indirect probe of this uncharted parameter space.
+We showed that precision measurements of the Higgs diphoton signal strength, $\mu_{h\to\gamma\gamma}$, which gets loop contributions from the charged scalars $H^\pm$ and $H^{\pm\pm}$, provides a sensitive indirect probe of this uncharted parameter space.
 Using the current global average and projected precisions from the HL-LHC, FCC-ee/CEPC, and 10 TeV MuC, we identified the parameter regions compatible with each scenario.
-While the present $\sim 8\%$ uncertainty leaves much of the direct-search–inaccessible space open, percent-level precision at the HL-LHC already removes a substantial portion of it.
-The sub-percent level precision measurements anticipated at future lepton colliders further restrict the model: the HL-LHC+FCC-ee/CEPC projection favors relatively heavy or nearly degenerate triplet spectra, whereas the MuC leaves only a few isolated points surviving across the plane.
+While the present $\sim 8\%$ uncertainty leaves much of the direct-search-inaccessible space open, percent-level precision at the HL-LHC already removes a substantial portion of it.
+The subpercent level precision measurements anticipated at future lepton colliders further restrict the model: the HL-LHC+FCC-ee/CEPC projection favors relatively heavy or nearly degenerate triplet spectra, whereas the MuC leaves only a few isolated points surviving across the plane.

 In summary, precision Higgs measurements offer a robust and complementary probe of the type-II seesaw mechanism.
 Future improvements in the Higgs-to-diphoton signal strength are poised to play a central role in extending the experimental sensitivity to the region inaccessible to direct searches.